 However, there are still several similar State of Vermont requirements, such as:

-The DWSRF Planning loan program provides 0% interest, 5-year term loans to public water systems seeking to conduct preliminary and final design engineering.
+The DWSRF Planning loan program provides 0% interest loans to public water systems seeking to conduct preliminary and final design engineering.
 This preliminary engineering can run the gamut from source exploration to feasibility studies for water system acquisition to preliminary and final design of a construction project.
 One of the most attractive aspects of the planning loan program is the loans accrue no interest and require no payments on the loan until the project goes to construction; if construction does not occur, payment of the loan occurs over a five year period.

 All federally funded projects are required to comply with NEPA, the National Environmental Policy Act.
 Since both the CWSRF and DWSRF receive federal funds, all elements of these projects must comply with NEPA.
 The State of Vermont has established two State Environmental Review Procedures (SERPs) to complete the environmental reviews associated with the required NEPA review.